UniversalDependencies/docs/_u-pos/DET.md

 tagged `DET` even though some authors would include them in quantifiers.
 Cardinal numbers have their own tag [NUM]().

-Also note that the notion of determiners is unknown in grammars of some languages (e.g. Czech); words equivalent to English determiners may be traditionally classified as [pronouns](PRON) and/or [numerals](NUM) in these languages.
+Also note that the notion of determiners is unknown in traditional grammar of some languages (e.g. Czech); words equivalent to English determiners may be traditionally classified as [pronouns](PRON) and/or [numerals](NUM) in these languages.
 In order to annotate the same